 - 6.1 Documents should be prepared in single spacing and be as concise as possible so as to facilitate their timely processing.
 In order to enhance the clear understanding of documents, the following should be observed: - all documents should be preceded by a brief summary prepared in the form, and containing the information, indicated in the table below.
-Documents especially proposals for the inclusion of an output should demonstrate, where feasible, the linkages to the Strategic and High-level Action Plans by including in the summary references to the related strategic direction(s), high-level action(s) and output(s):
+Documents especially proposals for the inclusion of an output should demonstrate, where feasible, the linkages to the Strategic Plan by including in the summary references to the related strategic direction(s) and output(s):